Units using capacity above represent kWDC.

 Technology Description: This scenario assumes design simplification and manufacturing automation.

-Technology Description: This scenario assumes 30% labor and hardware balance-of-system (BOS) cost improvements through automation, preassembly of racking, mounting, and wiring efficiencies, and improvements in wind load design.
+Technology Description: This scenario assumes 20% labor and hardware balance-of-system (BOS) cost improvements through automation, preassembly of racking, mounting, and wiring efficiencies, and improvements in wind load design.
+It also assumes a switch in deployments to be a standard feature of the construction of a house or a normally scheduled reroofing event.

-Technology Description: This scenario assumes a 10% energy gain through lower system losses, increased use of bifacial modules, improvements in bifaciality, and a degradation rate reduction from 0.7%/yr to 0.5%/yr.
+Technology Description: This scenario assumes a degradation rate reduction from 0.7%/yr to 0.5%/yr.

 Technology Description: This scenario assumes design simplification and manufacturing automation.